Emergency planning and Business Continuity:

 Everyone in Kent and Medway can take simple steps so they are ready too.
 These include having a supply of bottled water, some tinned and dried food, spare warm clothes and blankets, a first aid kit, torch, radio and supply of batteries.

 The Civil Contingencies Act 2004 designates all local authorities (county and district) as Category 1 responders.
 The Council's Civil Protection duties are detailed in the Civil Contingencies Act 2004 and how they should be performed is set out in The Civil Contingencies Act 2004 (Contingency Planning) Regulations 2005.
-The Act and Regulations are supported by a guidance document called 'Emergency Preparedness', which, "inter alia", includes requirements for planning, warning and informing the public, exercising plans and training personnel.
+The Act and Regulations are supported by a guidance document called 'Emergency Preparedness', which, among other things, includes requirements for planning, warning and informing the public, exercising plans and training personnel.

 In addition, Dartford Borough Council has a responsibility to all people who are living, working or simply passing through the Borough.
 This responsibility, known as a "Duty of Care", has become legally established as a consequence of a number of public enquiries and court cases which have resulted from major disasters such as the London bombings, the capsize of the "Herald of Free Enterprise, the Ladbroke Grove rail crash, the Grand National evacuation, more natural events such as foot and mouth virus, fuel shortages, hurricanes, burst water mains and many, many more.